Mariners mailbag: Why hasn’t lame-duck GM Jerry Dipoto received a contract extension?

 Until then, let’s get to the questions from the real folks who are my Twitter followers.

-Q: @SavageDipoto asked: The Seattle Mariners not extending GM Jerry Dipoto would be about the most Seattle Mariner of outcomes.
+Question: @SavageDipoto asked: The Seattle Mariners not extending GM Jerry Dipoto would be about the most Seattle Mariner of outcomes.
 So why hasn’t Dipoto been extended and why has John Stanton refused to comment on the matter?

-A: Contrary to the name, this is not the real Twitter account belonging to the Mariners’ general manager.
-I’m quite certain that Jerry Dipoto has what we call a “lurker” Twitter account, with which he can monitor tweets from players and local media, including certain writers that have annoyed him with snarky comments and sarcastic remarks throughout his tenure.
+Answer: Contrary to the name, this is not the real Twitter account belonging to the Mariners’ general manager.
+I’m quite certain Jerry Dipoto has what we call a “lurker” Twitter account, with which he can monitor tweets from players and local media, including certain writers who have annoyed him with snarky comments and sarcastic remarks throughout his tenure.

 I know manager Scott Servais has a lurker account.
 After having his previous account figured out by the folks at ESPN 710, he got a new one and guaranteed no person would ever figure out his new handle.